Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Introduction

-Propagation of chaos can be considered in the weak sense, i.e.\ in distribution through the convergence of the empirical measure $\muu^N$, or in the strong sense, i.e.\ at the level of paths by coupling.
-The terminology of weak and strong propagation of chaos that we use is based of the corresponding properties for numerical schemes for SDEs.
+Propagation of chaos can be considered in the weak sense, i.e.\ in distribution, in particular through the convergence of the empirical measure $\muu^N$ (see \cite{SznitmanTopicspropagationchaos1991}), or in the strong sense, i.e.\ at the level of paths by coupling.
+The terminology of weak and strong propagation of chaos used here is based of the corresponding properties for numerical schemes for SDEs.
 It can be qualitative or quantitative when a rate of convergence is shown.
-By quantitative weak propagation of chaos, we precisely mean to find a rate of convergence of $\E |\phi(\muu^N_t) - \phi(\mu_t)|$ and $|\E(\phi(\muu^N_t) - \phi(\mu_t))|$, for $\phi$ in a class of functions defined on the space of probability measures.
-The mean-field limit and propagation of chaos phenomenon have of course been widely studied before, in particular in the Brownian case.
-We can mention for example Gärtner \cite{Gartner}, Méléard \cite{Meleard1996POC}, Malrieu \cite{malrieu:hal-01282602}, Mischler et al.\ \cite{Mischlernewapproachquantitative2015}, Holding \cite{HoldingPOC}, Chaudru de Raynal and Frikha \cite{deraynal2021wellposedness, frikha2021backward}, Jabin and Wang \cite{Jabin_2018}, Lacker \cite{lacker2018strong, Lacker_entropy}, Toma\v{s}evi\'c \cite{tomasevic:hal-03086253}, Jabir \cite{Jabir_girsanov}, Chassagneux et al.\ \cite{chassagneux2019weak}, Delarue and Tse \cite{delarue2021uniform}.
-For a detailed review on the topics of propagation of chaos, we mention \cite{chaintron:hal-03585065,chaintron:hal-03585067}.\\
+By quantitative weak propagation of chaos, we precisely mean to find a rate of convergence of $\E |\phi(\muu^N_t) - \phi(\mu_t)|$ and $|\E(\phi(\muu^N_t) - \phi(\mu_t))|$, for $\phi$ in a large class of functions defined on the space of probability measures.\\